 The meaning of greenwashing | Difference between greenwashing & whitewashing | Where does astroturfing fit in? | Greenwashing or Green Marketing? | Examples of greenwashing | Our Insights | How claims could break consumer law | How to make valid claims | Why Claims can be misleading | The golden age of greenwashing | Greenwashing Terms

-As a sustainability consultancy, we specialise in helping companies and organisations plan and perform more sustainably and help develop more responsible and reliable claims and communication.
+As a sustainability & ESG consultancy, we specialise in helping companies and organisations plan and perform more sustainably and help develop more responsible and reliable claims and communication.
 Our services can help you spot and avoid the risks of greenwashing.

 The meaning of greenwashing